rsharanesh2002/PSRV32/README.md

 - [ ] Inorder to overcome the dependencies resulting into hazards, we have to include a Hazard Detection Unit (To stall) and a Data Forwarding Unit (To forward) the data.

 ### Reference
-1. Computer Organization and Design by Hennessy and Patterson
+1. Computer Organization and Design by Patterson and Hennesey